 Guide: Land Rover Dashboard Warning Lights

-Your Land Rover vehicle’s dashboard is a hub of activity, from the gas gauge and the speedometer to the warning light panel.
-You know what to do when the needle nears empty or when the speedometer starts to exceed safe limits, but do you know what to do when your vehicle’s warning symbols light up?
-Get to know some of the most common Land Rover dashboard warning lights, and learn what to do when they appear.
+Your Land Rover vehicle’s dashboard is a hub of activity, from the gas gauge and the speedometer to the warning light panel, but do you know what to do when your vehicle’s warning symbols light up?
+Get to know some of the most common Land Rover dashboard warning lights, and learn what to do when they appear so you can be prepared when taking your Range Rover or Discovery out on Rockville Centre roads.

-This amber symbol, which looks like an inflated air bag, turns on briefly when you first switch on your vehicle’s ignition.
+This amber symbol, which looks like an inflated airbag, turns on briefly when you first switch on your vehicle’s ignition.
 It typically turns on after a few seconds.
-If the symbol illuminates while you’re driving, this signals that the air bag may have malfunctioned.
-Contact your local dealership or serviceperson as soon as possible to address this critical safety feature.
+If the symbol illuminates while you’re driving, this signals that the airbag may have malfunctioned.
+Contact your local authorized Land Rover retailer as opposed to a generic auto repair shop, and get a certified Land Rover service technician to look at the issue as soon as possible to address this critical safety feature.

 Auto High Beam Assist

-If you’re driving a new Land Rover, there’s a good chance that it comes equipped with safety features like Auto High Beam Assist.
+If you’re driving a new Land Rover in Garden City, there’s a good chance that it comes equipped with safety features like Auto High Beam Assist.
 When you select this feature, it automatically turns on your high beams in the right driving conditions.
 You’ll see this green light illuminate when Auto High Beam has turned on your vehicle’s high beams.

 Automatic Speed Limiter

-When you’ve enabled the Automatic Speed Limiter feature, you’ll see an amber symbol that looks like a speedometer atop the text “LIM.”
+When you’ve enabled the Automatic Speed Limiter feature on available Land Rover models, you’ll see an amber symbol that looks like a speedometer atop the text “LIM.”
 This feature allows you to establish a top speed for your Land Rover, which can help you avoid speeding tickets and unsafe driving speeds.
 When you deactivate this feature, the symbol will simply turn off.

 When you first switch on the ignition, you’ll typically see the red battery warning light turn on briefly.
 As soon as the engine fully turns on, however, it should disappear.
 If this light stays on for more than a few seconds or if it turns on while you’re in motion, this is a sign that there’s something wrong with your battery.
 Get professional assistance immediately, since your vehicle’s battery might not be charging properly.